ThinkDataEd/student/docs/unit2/lesson13.md

     100. You and a friend flipped a coin 10 times, and you got more "heads."

-<strong style="color: red;">In your DS journal list other situations where two groups could be compared.</strong>
+    In your IDS Journal, list other situations where two groups could be compared.

 8. Sometimes differences between two groups are real, but sometimes they might just be due to chance.

-<strong style="color: red;">For each of the situations in #7 and the situations you came up with, state whether you think the differences are either real or due to chance.</strong> You will be learning ways to tell the difference.
-A sample response is provided below:
+In your IDS Journal, state whether you think the differences are either real or due to chance for each of the situations in #7, and for the situations you came up with where two groups can be compared.

-    Example: Men earn more money than women for some work.
+9. In this lesson, you will learn ways to tell the difference.
+Consider the following statement which offers a sample comparison: *Men earn more money than women for some work.*

+    <strong style="color: red;">Write down whether you think this statement is real, or if it is due to chance.</strong>

-    <span style="color:grey">***I think this is real espcecially in jobs where there is physical labor involved.
+    One possible response: <span style="color:grey">***I think this is real, especially in jobs where there is physical labor involved.
 I would guess that male construction workers make more than female construction workers because their boss might feel that male construction workers exert themselves more physically.***

-9. In this lesson we are interested in finding out who will survive by the end of a horror movie.
-Think about the following question:
+10. In your IDS Journal, write down your thoughts about the following question:

-    * Do you think men and women have an equal likelihood of surviving by the end of a horror movie?
+    <strong style="color: red;">Do you think men and women have an equal likelihood of surviving by the end of a horror movie?</strong>

-10. <strong style="color: red;">In your DS Journal write down your thoughts on the question above.</strong>

 11. Today you will be pretending to be the producer of a horror movie.

-12. As a producer you obtained data from 50 horror movies (sometimes called slasher films).
-There were a total of 485 characters in these 50 films.
-For each character, 2 variables were recorded: Gender and Survival.
-The values for Gender were “Male” and “Female.”
-The values for Survival were “Dies” and “Survives.”
+As a producer, you obtained data from 50 horror movies (sometimes called "slasher" films).
+There are a total of 485 characters in these 50 films.
+Two variables were recorded for each character: <strong style="color: purple;">Gender</strong> and <strong style="color: purple;">Survival</strong>.
+The values for <strong style="color: purple;">Gender</strong> were “Male” and “Female.”
+The values for <strong style="color: purple;">Survival</strong> were “Dies” and “Survives.”

-13. From this data, a few summary statistics were calculated.
-The percent of total survivors was calculated by dividing the total number of survivors by the total number of characters using the following code: tally(~survived, data=slasher, type="percent").
+12. From this data, a few summary statistics were calculated.
+The percent of total survivors was calculated by dividing the total number of survivors by the total number of characters using the following code:

+    **>tally(~survival,data=slasher,format="percent")**

     Only 18% of all characters survived in these slasher films!
 The percent of survivors was calculated for each gender.
 In other words, for all female characters, the number of female survivors was divided by the total number of females.
 Similarly, for all male characters, the number of male survivors was divided by the total number of males.

     <center><img src="https://latex.codecogs.com/gif.latex?\frac{\&hash;(''&space;Female&space;''&space;\&''&space;Survives&space;'')}{\&hash;(''&space;Female&space;'')}\&space;\&space;\&space;or\&space;\&space;\&space;\frac{\&hash;(''&space;Male&space;''&space;\&''&space;Survives&space;'')}{\&hash;(''&space;Male&space;'')}" title="\frac{\#('' Female '' \&'' Survives '')}{\#('' Female '')}\ \ \ or\ \ \ \frac{\#('' Male '' \&'' Survives '')}{\#('' Male '')}" /></center>

-14. The percent of females who survived by the end of a horror movie was about **23%**, and the percent of males who survived by the end of a horror movie was about **13%**.
-Ask the students:
+13. By the end of a horror movie about **23%** of females survived, and about **13%** of males survived.

-    100. Is this what you expected?
-(Refer back to the discussion from Step 9.) <span style="color:grey">***Answers will vary by class.
-If students thought males would survive more often, then these results would be unexpected.
-If students thought females would survive more often, then these results would be exactly what they expected.
-If students thought there was an equal likelihood of survival, these results would also be surprising.***</span>
+    100. <strong style="color: red;">Is this what you expected?</strong>

+        <span style="color:grey">***If you thought males would survive more often, then these results would be unexpected.
+If you thought females would survive more often, then these results would be expected.
+If you thought there was an equal likelihood of survival, these results would also be surprising.***</span>

-    100. What is the difference in the proportions of survival rates between genders?
-What does this mean in the context of surviving a horror movie? <span style="color:grey">***The difference is 23% - 13% = 10%.
+    100. <strong style="color: red;">What is the difference in the proportions of survival rates between genders?
+What does this mean in the context of surviving a horror movie?</strong>

+        <span style="color:grey">***The difference is 23% - 13% = 10%.
 This means that 10% more women characters survived than men.***</span>

-    100. Is this difference “big” or “small”?
-How can they define what is “big” and what is “small?”
+    100. <strong style="color: red;">Is this difference “big” or “small”?
+Can you define what is a “big” difference and what is “small difference?”</strong>

-    <span style="color:grey">***Answers will vary by class.
-Upon first glance, it may seem like 10% a big difference,
-    but we do not know for sure.***</span>
+        <span style="color:grey">***Upon first glance, it may seem like 10% is a big difference, but we do not know for sure.***</span>

-15. Explain that they will participate in an activity to determine if the 10% difference seen in the actual data set is big or small.
-This will help them determine if there really is a difference in survival rates for males versus females, or if the 10% difference was just due to chance.
+14. You will now participate in an activity to determine if the 10% difference seen in the actual data set is big or small.
+This will help you determine if there really is a difference in horror movie survival rates for males versus females, or if the 10% difference was just due to chance.

+    <strong style="color: blue;">Revise activity in steps 15-24.</strong>

-16. Split the class into two groups, by gender.
+15. Split the class into two groups, by gender.
 Females can stand on one side of the classroom and males can stand on the opposite side.
 Once those groups have been created, have the class calculate the number of students in each group that would have survived a horror film using the actual proportions given in Step 14.

     <span style="color:grey"><u>***For example:***</u></span>